-There emerge two dual global empires, the SP-empire and the PS-empire, with the social-private and private-social ideological orientations, respectively.
 The global empire, irrespective of its ideological orientation, is the highest stage of the empire presenting the most perfect implementation of the WCN project initiated implicitly by the republican form of governance.
 The two global empires compete for the spheres of influence, solving in this way all global problems, merging the social and private aspects of life and implementing the best possible interpretation of the international law.

-3.6.
+3.4.
 Global governance

-The above theory naturally solves the problem of the so-called global governance.
-Indeed, the above theory shows there is no necessity for global governance at all, because civilization as a whole is a self-governing entity and would develop naturally and best unless impeded.
-As is suggested above, at higher stages of development, society resorts to self-governance: there appear two empires, PS-empire and SP-empire, that gradually develop by contracting unions with demo-republics as well as between themselves.
+There is actually no necessity for global governance at all, because civilization as a whole is a self-governing entity and would develop naturally and best unless impeded.
+As is suggested above, at higher stages of development, society resorts to self-governance: there appear two empires, PS-empire and SP-empire, that gradually develop by contracting unions with demo-republics and between themselves.